-In Depth Study 1 - World War II you will learn more about the political situation in Europe at the end of World War I as well as some of the social and economic factors (such as the Great Depression) that led to the outbreak of World War II in 1939, just 20 years after the signing of the Treaty of Versailles.
+In Unit 1 - Australia at war (1914 - 1945) you will learn more about the political situation in Europe at the end of World War I as well as some of the social and economic factors (such as the Great Depression) that led to the outbreak of World War II in 1939, just 20 years after the signing of the Treaty of Versailles.
 This period became known as the interwar years.